Online Submissions

 - Human behaviour and security

-- Human aspects of data breeches
+- Human aspects of data breaches

 - Design thinking for data security